Continually Updated Clinical Reference

 Laryngeal Embryology and Anatomy

-Laryngeal embryology
+Laryngeal Embryology

 The larynx begins to develop around the fourth week of development.
 It begins as an outgrowth from the ventral portion of the primitive pharynx called the laryngotracheal groove, also known as the foregut.
 The laryngotracheal groove evaginates and eventually forms the laryngotracheal diverticulum, which divides the primitive pharynx into the dorsal esophagus and the ventral respiratory primordium.
 At this point, the dorsal and ventral aspects are separated by a tracheoesophageal septum (TES), which separates the tracheal lumen from the esophageal tract.
 Failure in the development of the TES, as seen in laryngeal and laryngoesophageal cleft, results in a communication between the 2 lumens and allows for aspiration of esophageal contents.